python-poetry/poetry/docs/pyproject.md

 If a VCS is being used for a package, the exclude field will be seeded with the VCS’ ignore settings (`.gitignore` for git for example).

 {{% note %}}
-Implicitly declaring entries in `include` will negate VCS' ignore settings.
+Explicitly declaring entries in `include` will negate VCS' ignore settings.
 {{% /note %}}

 ```toml